Sustainability through Social Enterprise

-Since 2013, we have self-funded and formed a registered charity the Drylands Foundation to extend our work further into our Midwest region and in service of coming generations.
-Our Foundation operates our farm as a not-for-profit social enterprise to overcome environmental sustainability issues through Permaculture and provision of services and products to our region.
+Since 2013, we have operated as a registered charity the Drylands Foundation to help us extend our work further into our Midwest region and in service of coming generations.
+Our Foundation operates our farm as a not-for-profit social enterprise to demonstrate environmental sustainability solutions through Permaculture and provide environmental services and products to our regional communities.

-Our social enterprises provide long term financial surplus that we reinvest in our education activities and facilities.
-As a registered not-for-profit organisation allows us to work with government departments and philanthropists wanting to partner with proactive and hands on sustainability practitioners.
+As a social enterprises we utilise our long term financial surplus to self-fund our education activities and facilities.
+As a registered not-for-profit organisation we are able to work with government departments and philanthropists wanting to direct funding to grass roots initiatives and partner with proactive and hands on sustainability practitioners.

-You can view our activity statements for our Foundation on-line by clicking the Registered Charity Logo below:
+You can view our activity statements for our Foundation here.

 How you can Contribute to our not-for-profit